egpivo/egpivo.github.io/_posts/2017-06-10-string_manipulation_using_backreference_wiht_stringr_and_rebus.md

 ## Example: Chinese Lyric

 ### Download a Chinese lyric
-We download the file at beginning.
+We download the file first.

 ~~~r
 # set a url of the lyric